scalyr/scalyr-fluentd/README.md

 The **Scalyr** output plugin buffers events from fluent and posts them to [Scalyr](http://www.scalyr.com).

-Events are uploaded either periodly (e.g. every 5 seconds) or once the buffer reaches a certain size (e.g. 64k).
+Events are uploaded either periodically (e.g. every 5 seconds) or once the buffer reaches a certain size (e.g. 64k).

 Fluentd may format log messages into json or some other format.
 If you want to send raw logs to Scalyr then in your configuration &lt;source&gt; be sure to specify